Spain: PM rules out post-election alliance with center-right

 -

-Four candidates are seen on a screen of the a studio set prior to the start of the second televised live debate ahead of Sunday's general election in San Sebastian de los Reyes, outskirts of Madrid, Spain, Tuesday, April 23, 2019. less
+From left to right, Spanish election four runner-ups candidates Popular Party's Pablo Casado, Unidas Podemos's Pablo Iglesias, Prime Minister and Socialist Party Pedro Sánchez, Citizens party's Albert Rivera pose for the media prior the start of the second televised live debate ahead of Sunday's general election in San Sebastian de los Reyes, outskirts of Madrid, Spain, Tuesday, April 23, 2019. less

 Photo: Bernat Armangue, AP